MahraibFatima/Slack-bot/README.md

-# Reaction-Handling
+# Slack Bot
-A Slack bot that handles reactions on messages.
+A Slack bot that can
+- soon will be updated.